debugme/weather/readme.md

 ## How to Run

-Add your API key in a file called `.env.local` in your project root folder
+Add your [Open Weather Map](https://openweathermap.org/) API key in a file called `.env.local` in your project root folder

 ```
-VITE_APP_ID=aa0a0a0a0a0a0a00a0a0a0a0a0a0aaa0
+VITE_WEATHER_APP_ID=aa0a0a0a0a0a0a00a0a0a0a0a0a0aaa0
 ```

 Before you can run the application you need to install its dependencies